Anderson Ravens and Lady Ravens: Conference Affiliation

-Athletic team success and post season appearances
+Varsity Sports

 Football

 In 1970 the Ravens played in the NAIA Division II National Football Championship and lost to Westminster (Pa.), 21–16.

 The Anderson Ravens football team won the HCAC conference title in 2001 season.

 Two former AU players currently playing professional football are Hyman Smith and Joel Steele.
 In 2008, a new all-weather synthetic field turf and outdoor game lights were installed at Macholtz Stadium.

 The Kevin Donley era

 Kevin Donley has been one of the most successful coaches in NAIA football.
 After graduating from Anderson College in 1973, Donley returned to his alma mater in 1976 to serve two seasons as offensive coordinator.
 In 1978, at the age of 26, Donley was named the youngest head coach in the country.
-Over the next four years, Donley’s teams would compile an overall record of 28–9 (.757), winning the conference title in 1980 and 1981.
-Through 2017 and 71 years of Anderson football history, Donley’s overall winning percentage stands as the best among all Anderson football coaches.
+Over the next four years, Donley's teams would compile an overall record of 28–9 (.757), winning the conference title in 1980 and 1981.
+Through 2017 and 71 years of Anderson football history, Donley's overall winning percentage stands as the best among all Anderson football coaches.